Resources & FAQ

 OUR CURRENT BYLAWS: We are still waiting for the government to approve our last bylaw changes (they are backed up, apparently) but here are our past: BYLAWS

 We’ve compiled a list of similar groups in Alberta.
 See the list.

-In April 2015, the SEA ran 10 bus ads on Edmonton Transit System.
-Find out more.
+A few years ago the SEA ran 10 bus ads on Edmonton Transit System.
+If you want to know why or have questions, Find out more here.